the-markup/Ad-Library-API-Script-Repository/README.md

   -c COUNTRY, --country COUNTRY
                         Country code(s), comma-separated, no spaces --search-page-ids SEARCH_PAGE_IDS
-                        A specific Facebook Page you want to search --ad-active-status AD_ACTIVE_STATUS
+                        IDs for specific Facebook pages you want to search for ads from, comma-separated, no spaces --ad-active-status AD_ACTIVE_STATUS
                         Filter by the current status of the ads at the moment the script runs, can be ALL (default), ACTIVE, INACTIVE
   --ad-type AD_TYPE     Return this type of ad, can be ALL (default), CREDIT_ADS, EMPLOYMENT_ADS, HOUSING_ADS, POLITICAL_AND_ISSUE_ADS